mohsenSy/mohsenSy.github.io/_posts/2018-02-03-data-processing-pipeline-part-1.md

 Hint: I used [Confluent](https://www.confluent.io) platform to run kafka servers.

-In the following sections I will desribe the installation and configuration of each component using the proper commands.
+In the following sections I will describe the installation and configuration of each component on a single server using the proper commands.

 ### Rabbitmq
 Rabbitmq is the most popular open source messaging software it can be used deliver messages